 Use -fmath-errno if your source code uses errno to check the status of math function calls.
+Note that the vector math library does not support errno and thus -fmath-errno implies -fno-simdmath.
 If your code never uses errno, you can use -fno-math-errno to unlock optimizations such as: